AstroPatty/aws-utils/s3_test_data/README.md

 Its input parameters are:

-ghRepoOwner: The owner (user or org) of the repository
+- **ghRepoOwner**: The owner (user or org) of the repository
-ghRepoName: The name of the repository
+- **ghRepoName**: The name of the repository
-ghAcessToken: A GitHub access token.
+- **ghAcessToken**: A GitHub access token.
 The token must have read/write priveliges for Actions in the given repository.

 The output parameters are.

-upload-bucket-name: The name of the bucket to upload new test data to
+- **upload-bucket-name**: The name of the bucket to upload new test data to
-upload-bucket-access-key: An access key for a new user with put rights to the upload bucket
+- **upload-bucket-access-key**: An access key for a new user with put rights to the upload bucket
-upload-bucket-access-secret: The secret for the former
+- **upload-bucket-access-secret**: The secret for the former
-download-bucket-name: The bucket your github CI should download data from
+- **download-bucket-name**: The bucket your github CI should download data from
-download-bucket-access-key: An access key for your CI with read writes to the download bucket. download bucket-access-secret: The secret for the former
+- **download-bucket-access-key**: An access key for your CI with read writes to the download bucket.
+- **download bucket-access-secret**: The secret for the former